 Participating in ASU Poder involves attending in-person sessions and completing self-paced virtual modules.
 We estimate that a student's participation is about 30 hours over the span of the five weeks.

-Poder students are eligible to compete in a Cisco Innovation Challenge for an opportunity to win seed funding of up to $5,000 to launch or grow their project.
+Poder students with an innovative Internet of Things (IoT) venture or idea are eligible to compete in a Cisco Innovation Challenge for an opportunity to win seed funding of up to $5,000 to launch or grow their project.

 ASU Poder will take place during 5 weeks starting the week of October 2, 2017 through the week of October 30, 2017.